 Recent research has shown that instructors' beliefs about their students' abilities influence students' experiences and outcomes.
 However, we don't yet know the mechanism of why instructors' beliefs matter.
 We are investigating multiple hypothesized mechanisms that could explain how instructors beliefs influence students' experiences in the classroom and their academic outcomes.
 We are surveying instructors and analyzing their syllabi to understand how instructors' beliefs and expectations about their students may relate to their course policies and pedagogical decisions.
 We are also investigating how these two factors influence students' experiences in the classroom and their academic outcomes to uncover this mechanism.

 The Biology Education Enhancement (BEE) Project is an NSF-funded collaboration with Dr. Elizabeth Canning, a social psychologist at Washington State University, to apply the ideas described above to improving outcomes from undergraduate introductory biology classes.
-We are working with instructors at four institutions to implement two types of mindset interventions in introductory biology.
+We are working with instructors at four institutions to test two types of mindset interventions in introductory biology.

 We randomly assign students to an intervention or control condition for both interventions, which will allow us to look for interactions: are the student mindset interventions more effective when the instructor creates a mindset-supportive environment?
 These results could help us understand how to best support students.
 We are currently implementing the interventions and cannot wait to see the results!